Pillar Two – how it works

 The MLI will allow the STTR rule to be included within the existing bilateral agreement without the need to make any amendments to those treaties provided that both jurisdictions to the treaty sign up to the MLI.
 The MLI is currently open for signature, and it is yet to be seen how many jurisdictions will sign up to it.

 The timing of implementation for each element varies by territory.
-Most territories have opted to implement the IIR first with the earliest movers having legislated for implementation from 1 January 2024 (accounting periods beginning on or after 31 December 2023).
-Implementation of the UTPR is expected to follow 12 months later i.e. from 1 January 2025 at the earliest.
-Several territories have now legislated for QDMTT with commencement date generally aligned to the IIR to protect domestic taxing rights.
+Most territories have opted to implement the IIR and QDMTT first with the earliest movers having legislated for implementation from 1 January 2024 (accounting periods beginning on or after 31 December 2023).
+Implementation of the UTPR is expected to follow from 1 January 2025 at the earliest.

 Has the UK implemented the rules?

-The Pillar Two rules are now included within Finance Act (no.2) Act 2023 and will come into effected for accounting periods beginning on or after 31 December 2023.
+The Pillar Two rules are included within Finance Act (no.2) Act 2023 and came into effect for accounting periods beginning on or after 31 December 2023.
 The UK government has sought to follow the intent of the Model Rules as closely as possible, both from a policy perspective, and to ensure that the UK’s regime is recognised as a ‘qualifying’ regime by other territories introducing the rules.

 The enacted legislation includes the IIR, referred to as the ‘multinational top up tax’ or MTT, and a QDMTT, referred to as ‘domestic top up tax’ or DTT.
-MTT will apply to MNEs with global revenues exceeding EUR 750m in two of the previous four years, for accounting periods beginning on or after 31 December 2023.
+Both MTT and DTT will apply to MNEs with global revenues exceeding EUR 750m in two of the previous four years, for accounting periods beginning on or after 31 December 2023.
+The DTT is applicable to wholly domestic UK groups and to a standalone UK entity if it meets the revenue threshold test.

 The enacted legislation also includes the safe harbour provisions in line with the OECD rules such as the temporary Country by Country reporting (CbCr) safe harbour provision, QDMTT and UTPR including a simplified calculation approach for non-material and non-consolidated entities.